Collaboration Workflow

 /collab/{id}page.

-Avoid sharing files or feedback through side channels as a workaround; update permissions so the work happens in the project.
+Avoid sharing files or feedback through side channels as a workaround; update the role or scope so the work happens in the project.

 External invites send a branded email with a link (for example, to /communications?proposal={id}) so the recipient can respond.